top of page

 Rematriating Borikén Project

 Brooklyn-born and raised/ Borikén-based, Yasmín Hernández is an artist, writer, and activist whose work is rooted in liberation practices.
-Her 2009 project Bieké: Tierra de Valientes, honoring activists who ended US Navy maneuvers on Vieques, introduced her to bioluminescence, transformed her aesthetics and inspired her 2014 move to Borikén.
+Her 2009 project Bieké: Tierra de Valientes, honoring activists who ended US Navy maneuvers on Vieques, introduced her to bioluminescence, transformed her vision and aesthetics, and inspired her 2014 move to Borikén.
 Spending four months without electricity following Hurricane María, fireflies of those dark nights reignited her interest in bioluminescence.
-In 2018 she launched CucubaNación, a painting series lifting bioluminescence through the darkness of power outages, climate change and colonialism.
-In 2022 CucubaNación expanded into her art space in Mayagüez.
-Her current project Rematriating Borikén centers folks on the rematriation journey, documents folks on the rematriation journey with aesthetics of the Puerto Rico Trench.
-Yasmin has a BFA from Cornell University and has worked as an artist educator with Taller Puertorriqueño, El Museo del Barrio, and the Studio Museum in Harlem.
-She is based en el oeste de Borikén.
+Reflecting on the perpetual darkness of power outages, climate change and colonialism, in 2018 she launched CucubaNación, a painting series that began with a mural in Mayagüez.
+In 2022 CucubaNación expanded into a store-front art space, directly across from the mural.
+Serving as her studio, gallery, art shop and community art space, it is dedicated to the liberatory lessons of Boricua bioluminescence.
+CucubaNación is also host to Rematriating Borikén, Yasmin's project exploring the decolonial journey home in aesthetics inspired by the Puerto Rico Trench.

 bottom of page